aomlomics/tourmaline/README.md

 ### How do I get started?

 If this is your first time using Tourmaline or Snakemake, you may want to browse through the [Wiki](https://github.com/aomlomics/tourmaline/wiki) for a detailed walkthrough.
 If you want to get started right away, check out the Quick Start below and follow along with the video tutorial on [YouTube](https://youtu.be/xKfOxrXBXYQ).

+### Contact us

+* Questions?
+Join the conversation on [gitter](https://matrix.to/#/#aomlomics_tourmaline:gitter.im).
+* Have a feature request?
+Raise an issue on [GitHub](https://github.com/aomlomics/tourmaline/issues).

 ## Quick Start